-A credit union's earnings performance has an effect on its long-term survivability.
-Earnings may be retained by the credit union, giving a boost to its capital buffer, or be used to deal with problematic loans, likely making the credit union more resilient in times of trouble.
-Losses, on the other hand, take away from a credit union's ability to do those things.
+How successful a credit union is at making money affects its safety and soundness.
+Earnings can be retained by the credit union, boosting its capital cushion, or be used to address problematic loans, potentially making the credit union more resilient in tough times.
+Conversely, losses lessen a credit union's ability to do those things.

-On Bankrate's earnings test, COMPASS FINANCIAL scored 0 out of a possible 30, below the national average of 10.31.
+COMPASS FINANCIAL scored 0 out of a possible 30 on Bankrate's earnings test, coming in below the national average of 10.11.

-COMPASS FINANCIAL had an earnings ratio of -8.00 percent in our test, below the average for all credit unions, suggesting that it's running behind its peers in this area.
+COMPASS FINANCIAL had an earnings ratio of 0.00 percent in our test, higher than the average for all credit unions, an indication that it's running ahead of its peers in this area.